Types of Spinal Cord Injury and the Extent of Mobility

 C1-C3 Tetraplegia

-Victims that suffer from C1-C3 Tetraplegia require total assistance for transportation in an accessible van or public transportation, bed mobility, and wheelchair or bed transfers.
-Total assistance is also needed for bed mobility and ventilation is often required.
+Victims who suffer from C1-C3 Tetraplegia require total assistance for transportation in an accessible van or public transportation, bed mobility, and wheelchair or bed transfers.
+Total assistance is also needed for bed mobility, and ventilation is often required.

 Spinal Cord Injury Ontario